 How Oversight Would Have Helped

-– Read formerly homeschooled individuals’ please for oversight
+– Read formerly homeschooled individuals’ pleas for oversight

 – See our recommendations for better protecting homeschooled children